Sorbs: Medieval period

 Lusatia was part of the Polish state between 1002 and 1031 under the rule of Bolesław I.

 Bolesław I the Brave had taken control of the marches of Lusatia (Łużyce), Sorbian Meissen (Miśnia), and the cities of Budziszyn (Bautzen) and Miśnia in 1002, and refused to pay the tribute to the Empire from the conquered territories.
 The Sorbs sided with the Poles, and opened the town gates and allowed Bolesław I into Miśnia in 1002.
 Bolesław, after the Polish-German War (1002–1018), signed the Peace of Bautzen on 30 January 1018, which made him a clear winner.
 The Polish ruler was able to keep the contested marches of Lusatia and Milsko not as fiefs, but as part of Polish territory.
 The Polish prince Mieszko destroyed about 100 Sorbian villages in 1030 and expelled Sorbians from urban areas, with the exception of fishermen and carpenters who were allowed to live in the outskirts.
 In 1075–1076, Polish King Bolesław II the Bold sought the restoration of Lusatia from Bohemia to Poland.
 In the following centuries, at various times, parts of Lusatia formed part of Piast-ruled fragmented Poland.

-18^{th} century
+18th century

-The 18^{th} century saw increased Polish-Sorbian contacts during the reign of Kings Augustus II the Strong and Augustus III of Poland in Poland and Lusatia.
+The 18th century saw increased Polish-Sorbian contacts during the reign of Kings Augustus II the Strong and Augustus III of Poland in Poland and Lusatia.
 Sorbian pastor Michał Frencel and his son polymath Abraham Frencel took their cues from Polish texts in their Sorbian Bible translations and philological works, respectively.
 Also Polish-born Jan Bogumił Fabricius established a Sorbian printing house and translated the catechism and New Testament into Sorbian.
 Polish and Sorbian students established contacts at the University of Leipzig.
 Polish dignitaries traveled through Lusatia on several occasions on their way between Dresden and Warsaw, encountering Sorbs.
 Some Polish nobles owned estates in Lusatia.